 UC Berkeley is an excellent option if you want to work in the Bay Area or if its offerings align with your passions.

-The University of Michigan Law School in Ann Arbor has operated for over 150 years and claims the No.10 spot in the T14 law school ranking.
+The University of Michigan Law School in Ann Arbor has operated for over 150 years and claims the No.10 spot among the top 14 law schools.
 UMichigan Law is well known for its commitment to collaboration and cooperation amongst its students, and the campus’ stunning physical beauty.

 UMichigan Law has grouped all of its offerings into 22 interest areas, including: